fcichos/CompSoft22/source/lectures/L6/assignment_5.rst

 Exercise 5
 ==========

-The seventh assignment will be about the solution of ordinary differential equations!
+The fifth assignment will be about the solution of ordinary differential equations!
 You will apply your knowledge about

 1. solving a system of ordinary differential euqations
 2. using the fast fourier transform for frequency analysis